ds-stream/airee-docs/README.md

 # Airee-docs
 ## What is Airee?

-Airee is a managed platform for Apache Airflow - leading orchestration tool for data workflows.
+Airee is a managed platform for Apache Airflow - leading orchestration tool for data workflows. <br>
-It makes deployment of Kubernetes Cluster with Airflow application easy.
+It makes deployment of Kubernetes Cluster with Airflow application easy. <br>
 Airee boosts effectiveness and lets users focus on building data workflows not provisioning infrastructure.

 ## Features